SteffenBlake/Motes/README.md

 [Latest Release V1.0.1.0](https://github.com/SteffenBlake/Motes/releases/download/1.0.1.0/Motes.-.v1.0.1.0.zip)

+If you need an unzip software, [Winrar](http://www.rarlab.com/download.htm) is very popular

 Step 3: Make sure you restart your computer for the changes to apply!

 Step 4: Download your choice of editor.
 It needs to be capable of handling emoji!
 [Visual Studio Code](https://code.visualstudio.com/) works quite well!